-BIO 106 - Basic Anatomy And Physiology 4 Credits
+BIO 106 / BIO 1006 - Basic Anatomy And Physiology 4 Credits

 Focuses on basic knowledge of body structures and function, and provides a foundation for understanding deviations from normal and disease conditions.
 This course is designed for individuals interested in health care and is directly applicable to the Practical Nursing Program, Paramedic Program and the Medical Office Technology program.
+(Contact hours - 75)

-BIO 111 - General College Biology with Lab-GT-SC1 5 Credits
+BIO 111 / BIO 1111 - General College Biology with Lab-GT-SC1 5 Credits